cmandyca/Azure-Administrator-Demo/README.md

     terraform apply
     ```

-### Deployed Resources
+#### Deployed Resources

-After running `terraform apply`, the following key resources will be created in your Azure subscription:
+After running `terraform apply`, the following key resources will be created in the Azure subscription:

 *   A Resource Group named `MyDemoProject-RG`.
 *   A Virtual Network named `MyDemo-VNet`.